mne-tools/mne-python/doc/source/manual/analyze.rst

 in the second part of each iteration step so that nasion movements are discouraged.

-.. note:: One possible practical approach to coordinate    frame alignment is discussed in Section 12.11.
+.. note:: One possible practical approach to coordinate frame alignment is discussed in :ref:`CHDIJBIG`.

 .. _CHDCGHIF: